Shrutirupa/Slides/README.md

 # Slides
 This repo consists of the slides from different conferences or talks which I have given.
-The slides have been uploaded in pdf format for the ease of accesibility.
+The slides have been uploaded in pdf format for the ease of accessibility.

-ps: Feel free to ask anything, be it a doubt or anything that I need to improve in.
+PS: I am open for questions, feedbacks or discussions